-- Consent must be expressed in words or actions that a reasonable person would consider to be a clear agreement for sexual contact. - Consent must be freely given without coercion by physical or verbal threats, or other behaviors designed to pressure submission to the sexual activity. - Consent can be given only if the person can think clearly and is not incapacitated due to the effects of alcohol or other drugs, sleep, mental disability, etc. - Consent may be withdrawn at any point during the sexual activity, even if consent was given earlier or the individuals have engaged in sexual activity in the past. - Minors under the age of 16 cannot give consent to legal adults according to North Carolina law. - SILENCE DOES NOT INDICATE CONSENT.
+- Consent must be expressed in words or actions that a reasonable person would consider to be a clear agreement for sexual contact. - Consent must be freely given without coercion by physical or verbal threats, or other behaviors designed to pressure submission to the sexual activity. - Consent can be given only if the person can think clearly and is not incapacitated due to the effects of alcohol or other drugs, sleep, mental disability, etc. - Consent may be withdrawn at any point during the sexual activity, even if consent was given earlier or the individuals have engaged in sexual activity in the past. - Consent yesterday does not mean consent today. - Minors under the age of 16 cannot give consent to legal adults according to North Carolina law. - SILENCE DOES NOT INDICATE CONSENT.